 Today, every business in nearly every industry is using the cloud.
-It has changed the way companies do business — not to mention changing most everything in it.
+It has changed how companies do business — not to mention changing almost everything in it.
 Cloud computing is not simply just a data storage solution.
-While it is the backup solution for many companies, it offers much more than just a backup tool.
+While it is a backup solution for many companies, it offers much more than a backup tool.

 Are you using it in the right way?
-Are you taking full advantage of all of the opportunities and customization options the cloud can offer your business in particular?
+Are you taking full advantage of all of the opportunities and customization options the cloud can offer your business?

 The Proof Is in the Application

-It’s up to your business to take a closer look at how cloud operations work and then to manipulate the cloud to enhance your own business to ensure you are operating in the most cost-effective manner.
+It’s up to your business to take a closer look at how cloud operations work and then to manipulate the cloud to enhance your own business to ensure you are operating most cost-effectively.
 With the move to a private cloud — because public clouds tend to pose too much risk — it is possible to create a highly versatile tool that allows for information sharing across all of your business platforms.

 How to Decide What Is Right for Your Organization